The Fed just announced that it will be increasing the current interest rate by another 0.75 percentage points—the biggest increase since 1994.

 The IRS isn’t the only agency authorized to penalize you for not paying your taxes, though.
 Your state government has that power, too.

 First, there’s no such thing as “getting away” with not filing taxes.
 The IRS knows how much you’ve earned in a given year, even if you haven’t reported your income.
 That’s because the IRS uses sophisticated referencing software that looks at the amounts other people and businesses reported paying to you.
 If you don’t file, the IRS will begin tacking on penalties, fees, and interest to what you owe.

 If you avoid filing for a long enough time, the IRS will likely file something called a Substitute For Return (SFR) for you.
-Unfortunately, an SFR often results in a tax bill that’s higher than what you’d owe if you filed on your own, because the IRS gives you the “worst deal” by not factoring in all of your tax credits and breaks.
+Unfortunately, the SFR often results in a tax bill that’s higher than what you’d owe if you filed on your own, because the IRS gives you the “worst deal” by not factoring in all your tax credits and breaks.

 What Are the Consequences of Not Filing Taxes?

 The failure to file penalty really stings, and is charged on all returns filed after the due date.
 It totals five percent of your unpaid tax bill for each month that your return is late.
 At its most extreme, your failure to file penalty can total 25 percent of your unpaid taxes.